BloomTech-Labs/scribble-stadium-ds/README.md

 `docker exec -ti scribble-ocr-train bash`

-This will place your shell inside of the running docker container (debian operating system).
+This will place your shell inside the running docker container (debian operating system).
 The directory structure of the container is shown below:-

 ------------